andre-aracaetano/cellulose-modeler/README.md

 The program constructs every allomorph from an independently bundled experimental crystallographic reference.
 Iα and Iβ use the public-domain COD deposits 4114383 and 4114994.
 Cellulose II and III_I use minimal CIFs transcribed from their primary high-resolution crystallographic publications.
-Generation never reads coordinates produced by Cellulose Builder or CHARMM-GUI.

 Experimental sources: